Skip to Main Content

 Using Microsoft Word for AGLC Referencing

-For those new to footnoting, watch this short videos that may help you understand the quickest way to add AGLC4 references to your work if you are using Microsoft Word.
+For those new to footnoting, watch this short video that may help you understand the quickest way to add AGLC4 references to your work if you are using Microsoft Word.

 Using the Cross-Reference feature for non-consecutive, repeated citations